bogdanvuk/phd/source/efti.rst

 Next step in the accuracy calculation process (the first for loop in the :num:`Algorithm #fig-accuracy-calc-pca`) is to calculate the class distribution matrix.
 The distribution matrix has one row for each DT leaf, i.e. for each attribute space partition induced by the DT.
 Each row in turn contains one element for each of the classes in the training set.
 Hence, a row of the distribution matrix contains the statistics on how many instances of each of the training set classes finished the traversal in the leaf corresponding to the row.

 The classes of all the instances from the training set are known and accessed for each instance via the attribute *instance.cls* (within the *accuracy_calc()* function).
 Based on the leaf nodes' IDs, returned by the *find_dt_leaf_for_inst()* function and the instances class, the distribution matrix is updated.
-The :math:`d_{i,j}` element of the distribution matrix contains the number of instances of the class *j* that finished in the leaf node with the ID *i* after the DT traversal.
+The :math:`d_{i,j}` element of the distribution matrix contains the number of instances of the class *j* (:math:`C_j`) that finished in the leaf node with the ID *i* after the DT traversal.
 After all the instances from the training set traverse the DT, this matrix contains the distribution of classes among the leaf nodes.

 The second for loop of the *accuracy_calc()* function finds the dominant class for each leaf node.
 The dominant class for a leaf node is the class having the largest percentage of instances finishing the traversal in that leaf node.
 Formally, the dominant class :math:`k_i` of the leaf node with the ID *i* is:

-.. math:: k_i | (d_{i,k} = \max_{j}(d_{i,j}))
+.. math:: k_i | (d_{(i,k_i)} = \max_{j}(d_{i,j}))
     :label: dominant_class

+The structure of the distribution matrix is displayed in the :num:`Figure #fig-distribution-matrix`.
+Rows correspond to the leaves of the DT, and the columns correspond to the classes of the training set.
+From the distribution matrix we obtain for each row *i*, the dominant class :math:`k_i` and the number of instances of the dominant class :math:`d_{(i,k_i)}` that finished the traversal in the leaf with ID *i*.

 .. _fig-distribution-matrix:

 .. bdp:: images/distribution_matrix.py
     :width: 80%

-    The distribution matrix
+    The structure of the distribution matrix.
+From for each matrix row *i*, we obtain the dominant class :math:`k_i` and the number of instances of the dominant class :math:`d_{(i,k_i)}` that finished the traversal in the leaf with ID *i*.

-If we were to do a classification run with the current DT individual over the training set, the maximum accuracy would be attained if all leaf nodes were assigned their corresponding dominant classe.
+If we were to do a classification run with the current DT individual over the training set, the maximum accuracy would be attained if all leaf nodes were assigned their corresponding dominant classes.
 Thus, each instance which finishes in a certain leaf node, that is of the node's dominant class, is added to the number of classification hits (the *hits* variable of the :num:`Algorithm #fig-accuracy-calc-pca`), otherwise it is qualified as a missclassification.

+.. math:: hits=\sum_{i=1}^{N_l}{d_{(i,k_i)}}
+    :label: hits_sum

 The accuracy of the DT is hence the percentage of the instances whose classifications were declared as hits: *accuracy* = *hits* / len(*train_set*).

 Oversize
 ;;;;;;;;